Drinking Water State Revolving Fund (DWSRF)

 Disadvantaged Community

-Under requirements of federal law, we must allocate a percentage of our DWSRF funding and loan subsidy (in the form of principal forgiveness) to projects serving disadvantaged communities.
-Maximum subsidy percentages vary by program and depend on the number and types of project applications submitted and the availability of subsidy in a given year.
+Maximum subsidy percentages vary by program and depend on the number of applicants, types of projects, and the availability of funding each year.
 Projects addressing lead service lines and emerging contaminants may be eligible for up to 100 percent subsidy.
-You can find criteria for assigning subsidy in the Construction and LSL Loan Guidelines 331-196 (PDF).
+We outline subsidy guidelines in Construction and LSL Loan Guidelines 331-196 (PDF) under the "Subsidy" section.

 Planning and Engineering Loans and Grants: Ongoing